cosmo-ray/yirl/README.md

 YIRL is a WIP,
 This README is a WIP.
-Don't wait to get something functional for now :)
+Don't expect to get something functional for now.

-YIRL is a game engine aiming to be fully configruable, fully scriptable and fully modfiable.

 # Concept:
 The idea behind yirl is to give to the user some basic tools and widgets that everyone can reuse or warp into more complex widgets.